VladimirTechMan/salsa-format-spec/README.md

  "comment"   | string  | Optional.
 A comment provided by the user or the application about the packet itself or about the part of interaction between source and destination that the packet is used for.
  "extras"    | array   | Optional.
 An array of objects of type "extra" that contain any vendor- or protocol-specific additional details that the SALSA format itself cannot or does not support.

-The "packet" objects inside the "packets" array MUST be in the ascending order, according to the numerical equivalents of "time" string values in these objects.
+The SALSA file creator SHOULD order (sort) all "packet" objects inside the "packets" array according to the numerical equivalents of "time" string values in these objects, starting from the smallest value (that is, from the oldest packet).

+A SALSA file consumer MUST always ensure that the "packet" objects in the "packets" array are ordered (sorted) as required for its purposes.

 ####*4.2.4.1 "time"*